CICE-Consortium/CICE/doc/source/intro/quickstart.rst

 Software requirements are noted in this :ref:`software` section.

-Porting information can be found in the :ref:`porting` section and a special porting section for personal computers is in the :ref:`laptops` section.
+Porting information can be found in the :ref:`porting` section.
+A special porting section for personal computers is in the :ref:`laptops` section.

 From your main CICE directory, execute::